SylvainMontagny/LoRaBAC/README.md

 - `offsetAV + (instanceRangeAV * x) + instanceNum` for `brand-sensor-x`.

 #### **Second example**:
-A `brand-sensor` LoRaWAN device connected to a `Distech-Controls` controller using `Rest API`, `ChirpStack`, 3 BACnet objects (2 uplink and 1 downlink), object instance for `analog values starts at 0`, object instance for `binary values starts at 0`,, downlink port used is `30`.
+A `brand-sensor` LoRaWAN device connected to a `Distech-Controls` controller using `Rest API`, `ChirpStack`, 3 BACnet objects (2 uplink and 1 downlink), object instance for `analog values starts at 0`, object instance for `binary values starts at 0`, maximun number of device is `15`, downlink port used is `30`.

 ```json
     "brand-sensor": {